Resources- "Background Friendly"

 Adobe Acrobat document [465.3 KB]

-Resources for individuals on the registry (state by state)
+Registry Specific Resources (for individuals on the sex offender registry state by state)

 NARSOL's list of state by state resources is an invaluable A-Z tool for those on the resgistry to access "registry friendly" resources from everything from employers to housing to legal to podcasts to support groups to webinars.